VukanJ/root_ranger/README.md

 ```
 Alternatively, multiple Ranger instances can be used
 ## Example 5:
-Add the transverse momentum of kaons to the tuple and simultaneously apply to it.
+Add the transverse momentum of kaons to the tuple and simultaneously apply a cut to it.
 Only write a certain list of branches to the new file.
 ```python
     from root_ranger import Ranger